-7 Strategies to Increase Marketing ROI for eCommerce in 2021
+7 Strategies to Increase Marketing ROI for Ecommerce

-7 Strategies to Increase Marketing ROI for eCommerce in 2021
+7 Strategies to Increase Marketing ROI for Ecommerce

-What are the winning eCommerce marketing strategies to help you achieve a higher ROI with your marketing campaigns in 2021?
+What are the winning ecommerce marketing strategies to help you achieve a higher ROI with your marketing campaigns?

-Taking a more data-driven approach to marketing campaigns and getting more personalized with content is a good overarching strategy for 2021.
+Taking a more data-driven approach to marketing campaigns and getting more personalized with content is a good overarching strategy.
 Campaigns with data-driven personalization achieve five to eight times the ROI on marketing spend.

-Let’s review the seven strategies that you can use in your marketing plan for 2021 to help increase your ROI.
+Let’s review the seven strategies that you can use in your marketing plan to help increase your ROI.

 1. Apply deeper content personalization

-A report by Accenture revealed that 91 percent of customers are eager to buy from the companies that provide relevant offers.
-Content personalization has a direct impact on consumer buying decisions, and it shouldn’t be neglected in your eCommerce business.
+A report by Accenture revealed that 91 percent of customers are eager to buy from companies that provide relevant offers.
+Content personalization has a direct impact on consumer buying decisions, and it shouldn’t be neglected in your ecommerce business.

 Online shoppers differ in their preferences and interests.
 This can become a challenge with content personalization, as brands have to create relevant experiences for multiple customer segments.
 So what does this look like in practice and how do you make it scalable?